Xrizoo/jdbcexp/README.md

 # jdbcexp
-Export CSV data from a DB through a JDBC connection with java command line app.
+Export to CSV data from a DB through a JDBC connection with java command line app.

 v3.2: Allow add multiple exports to a single output file (parameter -a)